Introduction to the OpenAI API

 How to Reduce Your OpenAI API Costs

 OpenAI provides several built-in mechanisms to help you cut costs significantly.
 Mastering these optimization strategies can reduce your total spend by 50-90%.
+For a comprehensive framework on balancing cost, speed, and quality, see our guide on AI performance optimization tradeoffs.

-1. Use the Batch API (50% Discount)
+1. Use Batch and Flex Pricing (50% Discount)

 The Batch API lets you submit requests asynchronously and receive results within 24 hours at half the standard price.
 If your workload does not require real-time responses—think content generation, data analysis, or batch classification—this is the single biggest cost lever available.

-For example, GPT-5 drops from $1.25/$10 to $0.625/$5 per million tokens with the Batch API.
+Flex pricing offers the same 50% discount with variable latency, available for select models.
+For example, GPT-5.5 drops from $5/$30 to $2.50/$15 per million tokens with Batch or Flex pricing.
 That is a massive savings at scale.

 2. Leverage Cached Input Tokens

 When you make multiple API calls with overlapping input content (such as a system prompt or shared context), OpenAI automatically caches the repeated portion.
-Cached input tokens are 50-90% cheaper than standard input tokens, depending on the model.
+Cached input tokens are 75-90% cheaper than standard input tokens, depending on the model.

 | Model | Standard Input | Cached Input | Savings |